• Skip to primary navigation

 Choripán:

-• Grill: When deeply brown all over, take them out of the pan, cut them lengthwise, and place the halves back into the pan, cut-side down.
+• Cook chorizo: Heat a grill pan.
+Brown the chorizo sausages on all sides, turning often.
+When deeply brown all over, remove them from the pan, cut them lengthwise, and place the halves back into the pan, cut side down.
 Grill for another 2 or 3 minutes until cooked through.
+Remove them from the pan and wipe the grill pan clean with paper towels.

 • Add a generous spoonful of the chimichurri sauce on one of the bread halves, place the chorizo halves on top and add some more sauce over the sausages.
 Add some tomato and onion salsa and top with the second baguette half.